cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/M2Docs/PaperOutline.md

     > 3. What lessons can be drawn from analogous examples, to understand the vulnerabilities of critical industry monopolization?
   - Significance of the study: A lack of awareness left unaddressed has the potential to disrupt the social contract.
   - Create a model to simulate single point of failure.
 Calculate how may days food production would need to stop before starvation conditions become a risk.
-  - Consolidation in critical infrastructure sectors significantly increases negative downstream effects and creates single points of failure on an industrial scale.
+  - **THESIS** Consolidation in critical infrastructure sectors significantly increases negative downstream effects and creates single points of failure on an industrial scale.
 ## 3. Literature Review
   - Overview of existing research
   - Key theories, models, or frameworks